voodoocode/pannengeraet-krank-knarrenbauer/README.md

-# pannengeraet-krank-knarrenbauer
+# Pannengerät Krank-Knarrenbauer

-Chrome extension, which replaces *Annegret Kramp-Karrenbauer* by silly names.
+Browser extension, which replaces *Annegret Kramp-Karrenbauer* by silly names.

-Download the [Chrome extension file here](https://github.com/voodoocode/pannengeraet-krank-knarrenbauer/blob/master/annegate-krank-knarrenbauer.crx?raw=true) and drag and drop it in the chrome://extensions/ view.
+## 🛠 Installation

+### Firefox
+Download the repo.
+Open "about:debugging" in Firefox, click "Load Temporary Add-on" and select any file in your extension's directory:

+### Chrome / Opera
+Download the repo.
-Otherwise download the repo and click on "Load unpacked" in chrome://extensions/ view, then choose the folder of the repo.
+Open chrome://extensions/ view, click on "Load unpacked", then choose the folder of the repo.

+## 👍 Credits

 - Inspiration and original substitutions come from this [reddit.com/r/de thread](https://old.reddit.com/r/de/comments/cea32a/kleine_ansammlung_von_namensbausteinen_und/)

 - Forked from https://github.com/viktorsec/bumpercar-candysnatch

 - Feel free to open pull requests with new names!

-- Or write an issue with suggestions and I'll add them later-
+- Or write an issue with suggestions and I'll add them later.